A new approach to a Covid-19 nasal vaccine shows early promise | News Channel 3-12

 The immunity that’s created by shots works throughout the body, but it resides primarily in the blood.
 That means it may take longer to mount a response.

-“If they are already on site, they can immediately eliminate the fire, but if they’re like two miles away, they first need to drive there and by that time, one-third of the house is already in full flames,” Wyler said in an interview with CNN.
+“If they are already on site, they can immediately eliminate the fire, but if they’re like 2 miles away, they first need to drive there, and by that time, one-third of the house is already in full flames,” Wyler said.

-The new nasal vaccine takes a new approach to a very old idea — weakening a virus so it’s no longer a threat, then giving it to people so their immune systems can learn to recognize and fight it off.
-The first vaccines using this approach date back to the 1870s, against anthrax and rabies.
+The new nasal vaccine takes a new approach to a very old idea: weakening a virus so it’s no longer a threat and then giving it to people so their immune systems can learn to recognize and fight it off.
+The first vaccines using this approach date to the 1870s, against anthrax and rabies.
 Back then, scientists weakened the agents they were using with heat and chemicals.

-“You could imagine reading a text… and every letter is a different font, or every letter is a different size, then the text is much harder to read.
-And this is basically what we do in codon pair deoptimization,” Wyler said in an interview with CNN.
+“You could imagine reading a text … and every letter is a different font, or every letter is a different size, then the text is much harder to read.
+And this is basically what we do in codon pair deoptimization,” Wyler said.

 Promising results in animal studies

-In the hamster studies, which are published today in the journal Nature Microbiology, two doses of the live, but weakened nasal vaccine created a much stronger immune response than either two doses of an mRNA-based vaccine or one that uses an adenovirus to ferry the vaccine instructions into cells.
+In the hamster studies, which were published Monday in the journal Nature Microbiology, two doses of the live but weakened nasal vaccine created a much stronger immune response than either two doses of an mRNA-based vaccine or one that uses an adenovirus to ferry the vaccine instructions into cells.

-The researchers think the live, but weakened vaccine probably worked better because it closely mimics the process of a natural infection.
+The researchers think the live weakened vaccine probably worked better because it closely mimics the process of a natural infection.

 As promising as all this sounds, vaccine experts say caution is warranted.
-This vaccine still has to pass more tests before it’s ready for use, but they say the results so far look encouraging.
+This vaccine still has to pass more tests before it’s ready for use, but they say the results look encouraging.

-The study began in 2021, before Omicron was around, so the vaccine tested in these experiments was made with the original strain of the virus.
-In the experiments, when they infected animals with Omicron, the live, but weakened nasal vaccine still performed better than the others, but it’s ability to neutralize the virus was diminished.
+The study began in 2021, before the Omicron variant was around, so the vaccine tested in these experiments was made with the original strain of the coronavirus.
+In the experiments, when they infected animals with Omicron, the live but weakened nasal vaccine still performed better than the others, but its ability to neutralize the virus was diminished.
 Researchers think it will need an update.

-It also needs to be tested in humans, Wyler says they’re working on that.
-The scientists say they’ve partnered with a Swiss company called RocketVax to start phase one clinical trials.
+It also needs to be tested in humans, and Wyler says they’re working on that.
+The scientists have partnered with a Swiss company called RocketVax to start phase I clinical trials.

-Other vaccines are further along.
-But the progress has been “slow and halting,” Poland said.
-Groups working on these vaccines are struggling to raise the steep costs of getting a new vaccine to market, and they’re doing it in the setting where people think the vaccine race has been won and done.
+Other vaccines are further along, but the progress has been “slow and halting,” Poland said.
+Groups working on these vaccines are struggling to raise the steep costs of getting a new vaccine to market, and they’re doing it in a setting where people tend to think the vaccine race has been won and done.

 In reality, Poland said, we’re far from that.
-All it would take is another Omicron-level shift in the evolution of the virus and we could be back at square one, with no tools against the coronavirus.
+All it would take is another Omicron-level shift in the evolution of the virus, and we could be back at square one, with no effective tools against the coronavirus.

 More on the way